roboconf/roboconf.github.io/en/user-guide/configuring-an-agent.md

 It calls the right API in EC2 and sets user data for the new VM (application name = my app, root-instance-name = my-root, plus the messaging parameters).
 3. Once the VM is up, the agent starts, the OSGi configuration is injected in the agent.
-5. Since the IaaS type is **ec2**, the agent then reads the user data in EC2, thus completing its configuration.
+5. Since the target ID is **ec2**, the agent then reads the user data in EC2, thus completing its configuration.

 User data override the following parameters.